reference: http://developer.apple.com/library/ios/#DOCUMENTATION/Cocoa/Conceptual/CoreData/cdProgrammingGuide.html#//apple_ref/doc/uid/TP30001200-SW1

 Cross-Store Relationships

-You must be careful not to create relationships from instances in one persistent store to instances in another persistent store, as this is not supported by Core Data.
-If you need to create a relationship between entities in different stores, you typically use fetched properties.
+persistent store, as this is not supported by Core Data.
+If you need to create a relationship between entities in

 Fetched Properties